Shattering the Myths: "National Drug & Alcohol Facts Week"

 - Stopping marijuana use causes withdrawal symptoms such as irritability, trouble sleeping, anxiety, and cravings.

-Retrieved from NIDA - Marijuana Facts for Teens
+Retrieved from NIDA - Marijuana Facts for Teens in 2020.

 “Booze, Brew, Liquor”